 - Use with: Kindle, Apple, Nook, or Kobo

 - Format: Reflowable

-Epub is an extremely common, industry standard format for Ebooks.
+Epub is an extremely common, industry-standard format for eBooks.
 Epub is reflowable, so it is easily read on a variety of applications and devices.
-Epub has a huge range of possibilities when it comes to the multimedia capabilities of your Ebook.
-This is where you can add in additional tools and resources that would not be available in your printed copy.
+Epub has a huge range of possibilities when it comes to multimedia capabilities.
+This is where you can add additional tools and resources that would not be available in your printed copy.
 Epub has several newer versions that have more multimedia capabilities to explore (Epub 2 and Epub3).
-If you are going to spend time and energy converting your book to only one reflowable Ebook format, Epub is the most versatile and will be most easily read on all the major devices.
+If you are going to spend time and energy converting your book to only one reflowable eBook format, Epub is the most versatile and will be most easily read on all the major devices.

 - Format: Both reflowable and fixed format

-Kindle Package Format (KPF) is the format Kindle says most easily fits across all their Ereader devices.
+Kindle Package Format (KPF) is the format Kindle says most easily fits across all their e-reader devices.
 It has a wide range of capabilities, available both as a reflowable format as well as fixed, and is supported by Amazon.
-In order to format your book into a KPF file you can go to Kindle Create for a free and easy-to-use step-by-step tool.
+To format your book into a KPF file you can go to Kindle Create for a free and easy-to-use step-by-step tool.